On generalized Namioka spaces and joint continuity of functions on product of spaces: BM-game, -separable spaces and g -spaces

+\item \textbf{A.} $X$ is referred to as \textit{countably compact} \cite[p.~162]{K55}, iff every countable open cover of $X$ admits a finite subcover, iff each sequence has a cluster point in $X$, iff $X$ possesses the countable FIP (finite intersection property), and iff each infinite subset of $X$ has an $\omega$-accumulation point in $X$.

-A countably compact space is pseudo-compact; i.e., every continuous real-valued function on it is bounded.
-However, the countably compact is essentially weaker than the compactness.
+\item\textbf{B.} A countably compact space is pseudo-compact; i.e., every continuous real-valued function on it is bounded.
+However, the countable compactness is essentially weaker than the compactness.
 For example, \cite[Problem~5E-(e)]{K55} and the product of two countably compact spaces need not be countably compact \cite{E89}.
 However, if $X$ is compact and $Y$ countably compact, then $X\times Y$ is a countably compact space.
-See Theorem~\ref{5.1.7}-(2) for another condition for this.
+See Theorem~\ref{5.2.7}-(2) for another condition for this.

-In addition, we notice that there exists an $\mathcal{N}$-space $B$ and a countably compact completely regular space $C$ and a separately continuous function $f\colon B\times C\rightarrow\mathbb{R}$ such that the set of points of continuity is not dense in $B\times C$ (see \cite[Ex.~1.4]{BP05}). \end{se}
+\item\textbf{C.} In addition, we notice that there exists an $\mathcal{N}$-space $B$ and a countably compact completely regular space $C$ and a separately continuous function $f\colon B\times C\rightarrow\mathbb{R}$ such that the set of points of continuity is not dense in $B\times C$ (see \cite[Ex.~1.4]{BP05}). \end{se}

 In Calbrix-Troallic (1979) \cite{CT79} (or \cite[Thm.~6]{SR83}) it is proved that every separable Baire space has the $\mathcal{N}$-property.
-It turns out that this theorem can be extended to a $\Pi$-separable space of second category via the following so-called joint continuity theorem.
+It turns out that this theorem can be extended to a $\Pi$-separable non-meager space via the following so-called joint continuity theorem.

 \begin{thm} Let $X$ be a $\Pi$-separable space, $Y$ a space such that $Y\times Y$ is countably compact, $Z$ a pseudo-metric space, and $X_o\in\mathscr{O}(X)$.
 If $f\colon X_o\times Y\rightarrow Z$ is a separately continuous mapping, then there exists a residual set $R$ in $X_o$ such that $f$ is jointly continuous at each point of $R\times Y$. \end{thm}